 Bellbrook-Sugarcreek Schools will provide a hard copy of the report cards for students in grades K-5.
-Parents may access online report cards via Progress Book for students in grades K-12.
+Parents may access online report cards via ProgressBook ParentAccess for students in grades K-12.
+The Report Cards Quick Reference Guide helps you navigate the screens in the online portal.
 If you need assistance to access your child's account, or do not have computer access, please contact the school.
 The purpose of the report is to improve parent/teacher communication and to inform the parent of specific classroom problems.
 Parents wishing to arrange a conference with a teacher should contact the teacher by phone or email.